-West Usk Lighthouse is an usual design, the first to be built by James Walker (1781—1862), a Scottish-born architect and Consultant Engineer to Trinity House.
+West Usk Lighthouse is an usual design, the first to be built by James Walker (1781—1862).
+Walker was a Scottish-born architect and Consultant Engineer to Trinity House.

-By the end of the 19th century, Newport was one of the busiest cargo handling centres in Britain, eventually becoming the largest port in the world handling coal shipments.
+By the end of the 19th century, Newport was one of the busiest cargo handling centres in Britain.
+It became the largest port in the world handling coal shipments.

-The earliest recorded application for a lighthouse to be built on the site was made in 1807, and this was renewed in 1820 when the application was finally successful.
+The earliest recorded application for a lighthouse here was made in 1807.
+This was renewed in 1820 when the application was finally successful.
 Despite its current location, the lighthouse originally stood on an island.
 However, by 1850 Trinity House had acquired the land from Lord Tredegar’s estate and reclaimed it, joining it to the mainland.

 The lighthouse was completed in 1821 with a short tower, rising from the centre of a squat two-storey drum-shaped building.
 The rooms in the circular dwelling were for the use of the two keepers and their families.

 The tower was 57ft high, and a fixed light was first exhibited on 1st December 1821, which had white and red sectors.
 The red sector shone over the Welsh Grounds and Welsh Hook sandbanks.

 A second lighthouse at East Usk was established in 1893, on the opposite bank of the river.